By Mack Johnson and Matt Henry.

 In this episode, we learn quite a bit more about Avery Sunderland, played brilliantly by Will Patton.
-We already know that Avery hired the Woodrue doctors to make a plant accelerant to increase plant life and growth, and in doing so would drain the swamp creating more land for development, along with more money in his pockets.
-Now we learn that Avery is actually under extreme financial pressure, that banker Gordon Haas of Marais Saving & Loans is giving him limited time to repay the bank, as the bank is getting wise to their secret dealings.
+We already know that Avery hired the Woodrue doctors to make a plant accelerant to increase growth rate, and hopefully create new chemicals and pharmaceuticals.
+Now we also learn that Avery is actually deep in debt, and his loan officer partner-in-crime wants out, and threatens him.
+Something tells me Avery isn’t the kind of man who takes kindly to threats.
 Avery Sunderland seems more and more to be the main antagonist of this season.
 He is evil, heartless, and will stop at nothing to get what he wants.
-As it turns out, the real reason Avery stuck by his wife Maria's side all those years wasn't really out of love, but his own personal benefit.
+As it turns out, the real reason Avery stuck by his wife Maria's side all these years wasn't really out of love, but for his wife's money and his own personal benefit.